A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 Do choose Russian Buttercream if:

 - You’re just starting with emulsion-based buttercreams/True Buttercreams.
-This great frosting requires minimum effort and ingredients that yield excellent results.
+This great frosting requires minimal effort and only a few ingredients, yielding excellent results.

 - You enjoy the “butter” in buttercreams or eat condensed milk by the spoonful; this is a rich and sweet frosting.